Last Updated: January 1, 2023

 The sites may use GPS (global positioning systems) software and other location-based technologies such as iBeacons to locate you so we may verify your location, deliver you relevant content based on your location, and allow you to share your location with other users as part of the services we provide via the sites.
 In addition to traditional GPS location-based services, others we work with may install low power Bluetooth, wifi, radio transmitters, or other devices in physical locations, which emit a signal that your smart phone can detect to pinpoint your location or otherwise interact with the sites.
 In addition, you may be able to send your location information via the sites to other users.
 You should consider the pros and cons involved in disclosing your location information to us and to other people.
 Where a user of the sites requests that their location information be revealed to other persons, the user will be provided options for managing sharing services, which may be through third party services such as through Twitter and Facebook.
 We are not responsible for the acts, omissions or policies of such third parties.

 We may use third-party analytics services, like Google Analytics, Google Tag Manager, and Hubspot Analytics to collect, monitor and analyze visitor data (such as Browser Log Data, cookies and other tracking data), and trends for marketing optimization and to increase the functionality of our website and mobile applications.
-These services may track details about your online activities over time and across different websites.
-These services may also allow us and others to provide you with targeted advertisements or other content that you may be interested in based on your online activities.

 The Google Analytics service tracks and reports website traffic and provides us insight into behavior information relating to visitor age, gender and interests.
-Google Analytics Demographics and Interest Reporting gives us insight into behavior to help us understand browsing behavior and give you a better experience when you visit our website.
+Google Analytics Demographics and Interest Reporting gives us insight into behavior to help us understand browsing behavior and give you a better experience when you visit our websites.
 You can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads using the Ads Settings.

 These third-party services have their own privacy policies addressing how they use such information.
 If you want to prevent your data from being used by Google Analytics, you may wish to take advantage of Google Analytics' currently available opt-outs for the web.
 We use Google Tag Manager to capture certain non-individually identifiable customer traffic data, including: time spent on page; pdf file downloads; video activity (plays, pauses, percent of video watched, etc.); scroll depth (how far down a webpage a user scrolls); and social actions taken on a website (shares and outbound links to social channels).
 We do not collect personal information from your online activities over time and across other websites or online services and we do not allow third parties to use these technologies on our sites.

 If you would like to learn more about targeted ads that may be based on your online activities, and the choices that you may exercise for certain sites and advertisers, you may wish to visit the Network Advertising Initiative or the Digital Advertising Alliance.